 SUMZ is the largest smelter in UMMC Group.
 Its annual capacity is around 150, 000 MT of blister copper.
 Several years ago complex modernization of the plant was finished, what significantly reduced its emissions and environment impact.
 Today similar modernization programs are underway at the other UMMC’s copper smelters.

 Blister copper from smelters is processed at Uralektromed (Verkhnaya Pyshma, Sverdlovsk region).
 In 2012, the first stage of new tank-house with a capacity of 150 ktpa has been commissioned.
 New refinery is the most technologically advanced and has no competitors in Russia.
-Currently the second stage of the refinery is being built, its commissioning is scheduled at the end of 2017.
+Currently the second stage of the refinery is being built, which is planned for commissioning in the nearest future.

 Zinc concentrate is treated at Chelyabinsk Zinc Plant (Chelyabinsk, Chelyabinsk region) and Electrozink (Vladikavkaz, Northern Ossetia-Alania region).
 The modernization of Chelyabinsk zinc plant is now underway with the goal to increase its annual capacity to 200 ktpa of zinc by 2019.